leemunroe/grunt-email-workflow/readme.md

 Alternatively run `grunt watch`.
 This will check for any changes you make to your .scss and .hbs templates, then automatically run the tasks.
 Saves you having to run grunt every time.

+### Browser-based Previews

+In terminal, run `grunt serve`.

+* This will run the default tasks `grunt` + the `watch` task will be initiated.
+* A preview ui will automagically open on [http://localhost:4000](http://localhost:4000) and you can review your templates.
+* Go about your business editing templates and see your template changes live-reload.
+* __NOTE:__ The express server stops working when the `watch` task is not running.

 ### Send the email to yourself

 * Sign up for a [Mailgun](http://www.mailgun.com) account (it's free)